‘The Challenge’ Stars Swaggy C And Bayleigh Dayton Express Frustration Over Being In The Spotlight

-Big Brother alumni and current The Challenge: Total Madness stars Bayleigh Dayton and Chris “Swaggy C” Williams are expressing frustration with their celebrity on Twitter recently.
+Big Brother alumni and current The Challenge: Total Madness stars Bayleigh Dayton and Chris “Swaggy C” Williams are expressing frustration with their celebrity status on Twitter.
 The couple shot to reality television stardom in 2018 after appearing on the hit CBS competition show and were picked up by MTV for The Challenge’s 35th season this year.

-The duo’s newest tweets might suggest they’re done with reality television after just two seasons across the different networks.
+The duo’s newest tweets might suggest they are done with reality television after just two seasons across the different networks.

 “Tbh, I really hate being in the public eye sometimes.
 While people are scrambling for revelance [sic].
 [Swaggy] and I are working our a**es off so we can disappear.
 Wealth over fame.
 Lifestyle over popularity.
 Shift your priorities people, your small mindedness is showing,” Bayleigh tweeted Wednesday.